Plumsail/actions/source/flow/actions/sharepoint-processing.rst

 Invite External User to SharePoint Item
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Invites external users with specific permission to an item in a SharePoint list with the help of Microsoft Flow.
+Invites external users with specific permission to an item in a SharePoint list with the help of Power Automate (Microsoft Flow).

 .. rubric:: Input Parameters